isomerpages/mindef-sg101/_economy/growing-our-economy/1979-to-1984-economic-restructuring.md

 ---
 #### 1979 to 1984: Economic Restructuring

-By the late 1970s, there were more capital-intensive industries that were set up in Singapore.
-Using incentives to attract foreign investors and companies was working but the pace was not quick enough.
+By the late 1970s, more capital-intensive industries had been set up in Singapore.
+While Signapore was successful in using incentives to attract foreign investors and companies, the pace of growth was not quick enough.

 **1979: Three-Year Corrective Wage Policy**

 In order to accelerate the economic restructuring programme, the National Wages Council (NWC) adopted a three-year corrective wage policy in 1979.
-This consisted of strong wage increases as well as hikes in the CPF contribution rates to reflect the full employment state of Singapore’s economy.
+This comprised strong wage increases and hikes in the CPF contribution rates to account for the full-employment state of Singapore’s economy.

 ![Alt text for image on Isomer site](/images/economy/growing-our-economy/Screenshot%202020-10-19.png)

-The efforts paid off, as companies quickly began adopting higher-value work.
+With that, companies quickly began adopting higher-value work.
 At the same time, companies producing lower-value products moved to cheaper offshore locations.

 Net investments between 1980 and 1984 averaged $1.7 billion a year, led by an expansion in high value-added industries such as computers, electronics, machinery and pharmaceutical products.